 If you’re sending out physical products, add a little postcard that says, “Happy with this product?
 Don’t forget to leave us a review!”.

-If you’ve been delivering a digital product or service for your customers, send out some emails asking customers to share what they think in a review.
-You could even automate the emails too!
+If you’ve been delivering a digital product or service for your customers, send out emails asking them to share what they think in a review.
+You could even automate the emails!

 Don’t just focus on Google